junh1024/junh1024-Documents/Audio/Surround/Home Theater Audio Formats Myths.md

 ### The Atmos used in games is the same as the Atmos used on BDs
 FALSE.
 Atmos for games uses Atmos MAT.
 This is different to TrueHD.
 Through HDMI probing (what's the proper name?), the device can find out the AVR supports Atmos.
 It can then skip the AC3 core & legacy 7.1 downmix, and trasmit Atmos MAT.
 Since no legacy material is needed, this leaves space for more objects.
-### TrueHD always has a AC3 core
-FALSE.
-Although on BD THD must have a AC3 core since THD is an optional codec on BD, it is possible to have THD without a AC3 core.
-In fact they are separate streams with the same ID on BD.

-### DTS-HD always has a DTS core
-TRUE.
-The core is required to decode the HD part.

-### The AC3 presentation of TrueHD is always an automatic downmix of the TrueHD
-FALSE.
-It can be your custom downmix or even completely different content.
-2016 Atmos Demo where the AC3 track is just simply an announcer saying to switch your player to bitstream mode.

-### The DTS presentation of DTS-HD is always an automatic downmix of the DTS-HD
-TRUE.
-You can customize the downmix coefficients but sometimes there are weird constraints.

 ### EC3 Atmos always has a legacy 7.1 presentation
 FALSE.
 Sometimes you can get 7.1, but for streaming unfortunately, the legacy presentation is 5.1, 7.1 & above is locked to Atmos AVRs.